easybuilders/JSC/Custom_EasyBlocks/README.md

 ## AOCC
 - __*added by*__ j.reuter
-- __*needed because*__ AOCC 4.1.0 and newer are based on LLVM 16.0.3, which cannot be handled by upstream EasyBlock.
-Upstream EasyBlock fails sanity check due to incorrect paths.
+- __*needed because*__ AOCC 4.1.0 and newer are based on LLVM 16.0.3, which cannot be handled by EasyBlock in 4.9.4.
+EasyBlock fails sanity check due to incorrect paths.
+Also, compilers are not configured correctly starting with AOCC 4.2.0.
-- __*difference compared to upstream*__ Updated mapping of AOCC to LLVM versions and fix to sanity check to use correct directory.
+- __*difference compared to upstream*__ None, copied from PR https://github.com/easybuilders/easybuild-easyblocks/pull/3480 and https://github.com/easybuilders/easybuild-easyblocks/pull/3458
-- __*can not be removed*__ until EasyBlock PR is merged (https://github.com/easybuilders/easybuild-easyblocks/pull/3458).
+- __*can not be removed*__ until next EasyBuild release (after 4.9.4)